 It is this very ethos that makes us so drawn to the social aspect of pipe smoking, and despite the fact that we aren’t the biggest clan, we’ve found ways to carve out community where we can.
 This gets to the point of why institutions like pipe conventions are especially crucial for the 21st century piper.
 They are staples of our pastime.
 Here, that core is brought together to revel in our shared passion.

 And setting aside the sentimental stuff, it’s very simply exciting to be around so much pipe stuff.
 As pipe smokers, we’re used to the smoke shop being curated around other smoking mediums, nodding at us here and there, but ultimately relegating pipe smoking to a niche hobby.
 And hey, I get it, demand is demand, stock what’s selling.
-But with this in mind, walking into a room to see tables stacked with tins, spread with pipes, even binfuls nearly overflowing—well it’s just Wonka’s pipe factor isn’t it?
-I mean, this picture of an attendee scouring bins of pipes is almost hard to look at on the pain of pure envy.
+But with this in mind, walking into a room to see tables stacked with tins, spread with pipes, even binfuls nearly overflowing—it's really something special.

 Looking Back - The Club and Convention